jboss-dockerfiles/aerogear/wildfly/unifiedpush-wildfly-dev/README.md

 ## Building the image (alternative)

-Clone the repo and build yourself:
+**Note**: First, you need to build the Dockerfile of the parent folder!

+Afterwards build the `unifiedpush-wildfly-dev` image yourself, by running:

 `docker build -t aerogear/unifiedpush-wildfly-dev .`